mhjort/clj-lambda-utils/README.md

 # clj-lambda-deploy

-A Leiningen plugin to deploy AWS Lambda function to one or multiple regions via S3.
+A Leiningen plugin to deploy AWS Lambda (JVM) function to one or multiple regions via S3.

 ## Usage

 Note!
 Currently only updating existing function is supported.

-Put `[clj-lambda-deploy "0.2.0"]` into the `:plugins` vector of your project.clj (or your profile if you prefer that).
+Put `[lein-clj-lambda "0.2.0"]` into the `:plugins` vector of your project.clj (or your profile if you prefer that).

 Create S3 bucket and create following configuration into `project.clj`